hyperledger-archives/fabric-chaintool-original/README.md

 ### chaincode.yaml

-_chaincode.yaml_ is the central configuration file for a given hlcc-managed chaincode project.
+_chaincode.yaml_ is the central configuration file for a given chaintool-managed chaincode project.
 An example looks like this:

 ```
 # ----------------------------------